Dorteel/commonsense_kg_construction/README.md

 - Place your concepts and property definitions in the `inputs/` directory.
 - In the paper the files used: `concepts_mscoco.json`, `exp_properties.yaml`.
+- If you just want to rerun the analysis of the existing raw data provided above, extract the file in the data/raw_data folder.

 ### 4. Run the Knowledge Extraction Pipeline